osrd-project/osrd-networked-timetable/README.md

 2. Put them into the import folder

-3. Execute the following command : `npm run data:import`
+3. Execute the following command : `npm run generate`

 At this step, all needed files for the client are generated, so you can start to use it